kaiinui/android-awesome-libraries/README.md

 ####Policy

 1. Official Website over GitHub Repository for links.
-2. Should put codes that reflects the library.
+2. Should put codes which reflects the library.
-3. For UI libraries, put demonstorations.
+3. For UI libraries, put demonstorations (AniGIF, PNG, Movies).

 And I am considering to ...